DevaSenevi/CCIG/book/Trabeculae_models.md

 ### Lattice (trabeculae) structures in nTopology

-Information on the software can be found [here](https://ntopology.com/).
+Information on the software can be found at [nTopology](https://ntopology.com/).

-[Here](https://ntopology.com/upcoming-and-resources/), and especially under "Engineering design", you can find a useful video tutorial and webinars that are quite useful to learn how to operate *nTopology* and build lattice structures.
+There are [resources](https://ntopology.com/upcoming-and-resources/), and especially under "Engineering design", where you can find a useful video tutorial and webinars that are quite useful to learn how to operate *nTopology* and build lattice structures.

-Licence: while the software is commercial, academics and researchers might be eligible for free licences (I have received and worked with one of these).
-More info [here](https://ntopology.com/education/).
+*Licence*: while the software is commercial, academics and researchers might be eligible for free licences (I have received and worked with one of these).
+More info at [nToplology](https://ntopology.com/education/).

 Previously designed geometries with their design workflow can be found in: